civo/cli/README.md

 ```

 #### Creating Object Stores

 You can create an object store by running `civo objectstore create` with an object store name parameter.
 You can also specify the size by using the `--size` flag.
 If you don't specify the size, it will be set to 500GB by default.
+If you do not specify a `--region` flag, the object store will be created in your currently-active region.

 ```sh
 $ civo objectstore create cli-demo